Free Government Money for Seniors

 1. Start by reading the qualification requirements carefully.

-2. If you qualify, gather the required documents, such as bank statements, proof of residence, proof of identification, and doctor’s note.
+2. If you qualify, gather the required documents, such as bank statements, proof of residence, proof of identification, or a doctor’s note.

 3. Fill out the application form at the agency’s office or online and submit it.